 The stock pick-ups on this sound as good as custom single-coil pickups.
 As my friend’s dad used to say, nice-sounding pickups are characteristics of great guitars!

 I like keeping things simple and most of the time, I’m just plugging in guitars to my Fender Champion 20 which is an inexpensive amp that has served me well.

-If you’ve got any experience with Strats, you already know how the single-coil strat pickups sound like.
+If you’ve got any experience with Strats, you already know what the single-coil strat pickups sound like.
 The neck pickup has a good bite to it and is great for folk, country, and indie rock.
-I would use the bridge and the mid pickup combinations for playing the lead.
+I would use the bridge and the mid-pickup combinations for playing the lead.